2023: INEC Insists On Electronic Voting

 “This commission is determined to deepen the use of technology in the electoral process.
 We must improve with every election and with every electoral cycle.
 That must be our legacy and the legacy we must leave for the Nigerian people,” he said.

-Okoye said the application of technological applications to the CVR process was designed to facilitate ease of registration, especially within the context of the COVID-19 pandemic, and to minimise data loss.
+Okoye said the application of technological applications to the CVR process is designed to facilitate ease of registration, especially within the context of the COVID-19 pandemic, and to minimize data loss.

-He said the commission will continue to work assiduously to reduce manual processes in the nation’s electoral process, thereby reducing incidents of manipulation, human intervention, and fraud.
+He said the commission will continue to work assiduously to reduce manual processes in our electoral process, thereby reducing incidents of manipulations, human interventions, and fraud.

 “Although the commission had promised to undertake the registration of eligible citizens on a continual basis as prescribed by the law, the resumption of the exercise after the 2019 General Election was delayed on account of the challenges of the COVID-19 Pandemic.